pwa-builder/PWABuilder-CLI/CONTRIBUTING.md

-#Contributing to ManifoldJS
+#Contributing to PWA Builder

 ##Join in the Fun

-ManifoldJS is a community project.
+PWA Builder is a community project.
 Our goal is to leverage community tools when possible, build for the platforms the Web Developer community will target, and solicit contributes from the community at large.
 We would love to have some help from our developers.
 You can contribute in a number of ways:

 1. **Report a Bug**:  We know we have them, you know we have them.
 Go to GitHub and help us [identify them](https://github.com/manifoldjs/ManifoldJS/issues).
 2. **Fix a Bug or add a feature**:  We happily accept code contributions that make our framework better.
 We have a few code contribution requirements that need to be met (see contribution guidelines below).